Private, In-Home Tutoring in Mount Laurel, New Jersey

-Mount Laurel District Curriculum Used in Our In-Home Tutoring Programs
+Mount Laurel District and Curriculum

 Students in Mount Laurel Township are served by two school districts.
 Students in grades K-8 attend public school in one of the eight schools operated by Mount Laurel Schools.
 High school-aged students attend Lenape High School in Medford Township, which is operated by the Lenape Regional High School District.
 Both districts prepare students for future success by ensuring they receive a rigorous education in an environment that is safe and fosters their academic, social and emotional growth.
 Both the Mount Laurel Schools and the Lenape Regional High School District utilize the Common Core Standards Initiative and the New Jersey Core Curriculum Content Standards to develop their curricula.